alexirpan/alexirpan.github.io/research.md

 Code: [BitBucket](https://bitbucket.org/airpan/fall15-research)

-The intention of this project was to apply factorization to discretized multi-dimensional continuous MDPs, but I had difficulty getting Q-learning to work in small continuous MDPs, and there was no point moving forward until the small case worked.
+The intention of this project was to add independence assumptions between different dimmensions of the action space, with specific application to discretized continuous MDPs.
+Unfortunately I had difficulty getting Q-learning to work in small continuous MDPs, and there was no point moving forward until the small case worked.
 Experimental results from the poster are from a discrete MDP, the Atari game Asteroids.

-I'm still interested in stochastic policies based on graphical models, but have too many other things on my plate.
+Results were a wash, but I like some of the ideas here.
+I still want to test stochastic policies based on graphical models, but have too many other things on my plate.